What is Processing Fluency?

 Are your products familiar to your clients?

-Processing Fluency goes hand in hand with Familiarity, a strong motivator of shopper behaviour.
+Processing Fluency goes hand in hand with familiarity, a strong motivator of shopper behaviour.
 In short, shoppers like things that are familiar because they don’t require as much mental effort as things that are new and different.
-Familiarity with an item simplifies mental processing and if it’s easy to mentally process, your shoppers will like it more, interact with it more, trust it more and ultimately be more inclined to purchase it.
+Familiarity with an item contributes to Processing Fluency, meaning your shoppers will like it more, interact with it more, trust it more and ultimately be more inclined to purchase it.

 How can readability influence shoppers?